Don’t get me wrong, growing a beard is mostly just simply letting it grow…

 For instance, it often appears that my beard is almost twice as dense as it really is when I go get a short on the sides cut at my local barber.
 It just so happens to be one of the styles to best amplify the look of a beard.

 Whatever the case, don’t neglect the head hair.
-Only if you’re bald, but that ain’t an issue if you got a beard, as bald head and bushy beard is a solid style.
+Only if you’re bald, but that ain’t an issue if you got a beard, a bald head, and bushy beard is a solid style.